dataquestio/tutorials/airflow-docker-tutorial/README.md

 # Amazon ETL with Apache Airflow + Docker

 This repository contains the full project used in the **Amazon ETL with Apache Airflow and Docker** tutorial series.
-It demonstrates a complete **end-to-end ETL workflow** using Apache Airflow, Docker, and MySQL, from local development all the way to cloud-like ready deployment patterns.
+It demonstrates a complete **end-to-end ETL workflow** using Apache Airflow, Docker, and MySQL, from local development all the way to production-like ready deployment patterns.

 ---